 Sponsorship is not only attainable when you make it to the podium.
 Build your personal brand, reinforce your online presence, and show what you can do for brands.

 It’s best to start at the local companies like a bike shop, as they are the first sponsors of many mountain bikers.
-If you have any questions related to this topic, feel free to leave a comment for us in the section below!
+If you have any questions related to this topic, feel free to share with us!